This article extensively discusses why interest rates change and to what extent they influence the Forex market.

 Let’s examine this in a bit more detail.

-For instance, if the Bank of England (BoE) were to raise interest rates from 0.5 percent to 1.0 percent next month, it would help the value of the British pound rise against other currencies, including the Euro or US dollar.
+For instance, GBP would appreciate if the Bank of England (BoE) were to raise interest rates from 0.5 percent to 1.0 percent next month.
 Why is that?

 This is because, when interest rates in a country increase, the yields/returns on offer for foreign investment in that country also tend to be high.
 That, of course, encourages investors to invest there, which requires them to buy that country’s currency.